tarasowski/javascript-pocketguide/react/003_workshop_contentful.md

 * Redux has a lot of boilterplate, that's why lot of developers don't like it.

 * GraphQL and Context API ist the replacement for Redux

+* We can use saga or thunk in order to get a higher level of abstraction and reusability.
+You can use the actions in different componenents.